-By the end of the morning loop, our boy Elfyn was in the lead over second place Ott Tanak from Estonia also in an M-Sport Fiesta.
+By the end of the morning loop, our boy Elfyn was in the lead over second-place Ott Tanak from Estonia also in an M-Sport Fiesta.
 The weather for the afternoon was just as nice with clear blue skies, it really was a pleasant change, considering that the last few years the weather has been a bit of an endurance.
-To kill sometime between stage runs we went for a bit of walk heading a little further towards the end of the stage and came across another decent flowing section, making it two new spots that we’ve never done before.
-At the close of play for leg 1 Evans and Co-Driver Barritt had extended their lead over Tanak to nearly 25 seconds with team mate Ogier taking up third position who was looked to be beginning to set himself for the overall drivers championships win.
+To kill some time between stage runs we went for a bit of walk heading a little further towards the end of the stage and came across another decent flowing section, making it two new spots that we’ve never done before.
+At the close of play for leg 1 Evans and Co-Driver Barritt had extended their lead over Tanak to nearly 25 seconds with teammate Ogier taking up the third position who was looked to be beginning to set himself for the overall driver’s championships win.

-Over the final two stages of the event, Alwen and Brenig there was no changes to the top 10 on the leader board.
-In front of thousands of rally fans local boys Elfyn Evans and Dan Barritt took their first ever WRC win in the D-Mack backed Fiesta and with it the first win for the British tyre manufacturer.
-A massive gesture from departing M-Sport driver, Ott Tanak who was heading to Tommi Makinen’s Toyota Gazoo Racing outfit for the 2018 season, handed the 2017 Drivers title to team mate Seb Ogier and with it Malcolm Wilsons Cumbrian based M-Sport outfit sealed the manufactures title.
+Over the final two stages of the event, Alwen and Brenig there were no changes to the top 10 on the leader board.
+In front of thousands of rally fans, local boys Elfyn Evans and Dan Barritt took their first-ever WRC win in the D-Mack backed Fiesta and with it the first win for the British tyre manufacturer.
+A massive gesture from departing M-Sport driver, Ott Tanak who was heading to Tommi Makinen’s Toyota Gazoo Racing outfit for the 2018 season, handed the 2017 Drivers title to teammate Seb Ogier and with it Malcolm Wilsons Cumbrian based M-Sport outfit sealed the manufactures title.

 And there you have it, a truly magical end to another Wales Rally GB, The Rally Of Legends, one that will no doubt remain on the memory of many for years to come.

 What a rally and what a result for British Rallying!